obiba/amber-doc/collect-user-guide/index.rst

 Using Amber Collect requires authentication.
 Depending on the user role and authorizations, some Case Report Forms will be visible or not.

+**No personal information is stored in the app** after the case report has been completed: private data are automatically saved on the Amber server (as soon as the network is accessible) and cannot be read back.

 Requirements
 ------------